 This half batch version of Pistachio Pudding Dessert is based on a recipe I found while hunting for green and slightly garish St. Patrick’s Day treats.
-I didn’t get around to making it March, but yesterday I stumbled across the recipe again while looking for cold, no-bake refrigerator desserts.
+I didn’t get around to making it in March, but yesterday I stumbled across the recipe again while looking for cold, no-bake refrigerator desserts.

 It did require a little baking, but only enough to set the shortbread crust on which the cream cheese and pudding mixture rests.
 The end result was better than expected and perfect for people who like things made with pistachio pudding mix.
 I’m actually not one of those people, but Todd is and he loved this.
 I might try making it again with a different flavored pudding layer.

 This version is made in an 8 inch square pan and serves about 6 people.

 - 1/4 teaspoon salt (omit if using regular butter)